noakanois/Chesscom_Lichess_ELO_converter/README.md

 This plot shows the correlation between the Lichess Blitz Rating and the Chesscom Blitz Rating from all the users I scraped.
 When I first saw this I was really happy, as I wasn’t sure if my method would work, if there would be any correlation at all.
 There is a clear line forming under the bisector.
 There was filtering and cleanup already applied to the data.
 ![Blitz](https://raw.githubusercontent.com/noakanois/Chesscom_Lichess_ELO_converter/master/images/blitz/full_blitz-blitz.png)

-As this Data is really packed with a lot of points, I have represented this data in hex plots as well.
+As this data is really packed with a lot of points, I have represented this data in hex plots as well.
 Showing a clear correlation.
-This Data should lead to a great model.
+This data should lead to a great model.
 ![hex](https://github.com/noakanois/Chesscom_Lichess_ELO_converter/blob/master/images/hex/hex_blitz_1.png?raw=true)

+# Filtering

+My main “tools” to filter the data were to limit the rd (rating deviation) to 45, which is the minimum.
+I did this, because I had so many data points, meaning I could go heavy on the filtering, and so that I would only get values for people which play recently on both sites.

+Here is a little plot showing the difference in the “dirtiness” of the datasets.
 ![rd](https://github.com/noakanois/Chesscom_Lichess_ELO_converter/blob/master/images/rd/rd_col.png?raw=true)